whatrocks/blog/src/pages/2020-05-03-mindstorms/index.md

 * The Total Turtle Trip Theorem
   * If a Turtle tasks a trip around the boundaries of any area and ends up in the state in which it started (direction and place), then the sum of all the turns will be 360 degrees
 * One learns to enjoy and to respect the power of powerful ideas.
 One learns that the most powerful idea is the idea of powerful ideas.
-* Computers can influence the language we use to talk about ourselves
+* Computers can influence the language we use to talk about ourselves (e.g. input, output, feedback)
-  * input
-  * output
-  * feedback

 ### Structure programming

-* Learn to write subprocedures
+* Learn to write subprocedures, aka "mind-sized bites"
-* Procedures are "mind-sized bites"
 * It's possible to build a large intellectual system without ever making a step that cannot be comprehended, using hierachy of subprocedures
 * Example of teaching the Turtle to draw a person can use multiple subprocedures, each of which is easily understood
 * Computers give enough flexibility and power so that child's exploration can be genuine and their own
 * "Brute force" would be trying to have the Turtle draw the person without any subprocedures - the straight line approach.
 * Brute force with no internal structure is not a good model for computer programming
-* Juggle example
- * Juggling in real life is composed of many subroutines
+* For example, in real life, juggling is actually composed of many subroutines
- * Timing
+* Introduces notion of timing:
-  * parallel processes vs serial processes
+`* parallel processes vs serial processes
- * The "WHEN demon" for conditional logic
+* Introduce notion of condition logic with The "WHEN demon"
 * "When something happens, the demon pounces out and does its own action"

 ### Debugging

 * Children seem to have a resistance to debugging
-* Would rather "throw it out" and start over
+* They would rather "throw it out" and start over
-* They want to do it correctly in one shot
+* Seemingly, they want to do it correctly in one shot
 * We can empathize, because a bug seems like WRONG or MISTAKE or BAG
 * Kids like that computers can remove any trace of their errors
-* But erros and debugging are good!
+* But errors and debugging are good!
-* Learn to study what happened
-* Understand what went wrong
-* Through that understanding, fix it
+* We must learn to study what happened and understand what went wrong.
+Through that understanding, we can fix the bug.
 * Computers will help children "believe in" debugging
 * Contact with LOGO and the Turtle eventually, gradually, underminds the long-standing resistance to debugging and subprocedures
 * With LOGO, the teacher is also a learner, and everyone makes mistakes
 * Children know when teacher "fakes it" with "let's try this one together" - they see right through this.
 * But LOGO makes that situation feel genuine, because the teacher is trying to figure it out, too, and they make mistakes together
 * Real intellectual collaboration - together they try to understand the computer and get it to do what they want
-* Affirmation of the power of ideas and the power of the mind
+* Affirmation of the power of ideas and the power of the mind!